visulate/visulate-for-oracle/docs/index.md

       <h1>Oracle to GCP</h1>
       <p>Support for Oracle database migrations to Google Cloud Platform</p>
     </header>
-    <p>Oracle developers and DBAs are often frustrated by the lack of accurate documentation for their database schemas and instances.
+    <p>Oracle developers and DBAs are often frustrated by the lack of accurate documentation for databases whose schemas have evolved over a number of years.
 Visulate addresses this problem by using Oracle’s internal data dictionary to “auto document” them.</p>
     <p>It was developed by a Google Cloud development partner with over 30 years Oracle experience.
-With Visulate you can spend time analyzing legacy environments and accelerate your migration to Google Cloud Platform</p>
+With Visulate you can spend less time analyzing legacy environments and accelerate your migration to Google Cloud Platform</p>

     <ul class="actions">
       <li><a href="https://console.cloud.google.com/marketplace/details/visulate-llc-public/visulate-for-oracle" class="button big">Learn More</a></li>